Contact

 Madison Moore, Penn Vet Working Dog Center

 Madison was a summer intern at the PVWDC as an undergraduate student in 2017.
 While earning her degree in Animal Behavior from Franklin & Marshall College, Madison conducted research on facial perception with capuchin monkeys, and on the relationship between oxpeckers and megafauna in Tanzania.
 After graduating, Madison worked as the lab coordinator for the Duke Canine Cognition Center.
 At Duke, she raised puppies through the assistance dog organization Canine Companions and studied how puppy cognition could predict future assistance dog success.
-Madison loved her time as an PVWDC intern and is excited to be back working as a researcher on canine olfaction projects!
-Her main interests are on the research and training of detection dogs for conservation purposes, such as chronic wasting disease in deer.
+Madison has been back at the PVWDC since 2021, and loves working as a researcher on olfaction and behavior projects.
+She is most passionate about the research and training of detection dogs for conservation purposes, and is proud of the team’s ongoing work with chronic wasting disease.
+Madison and her dog Anya enjoy hiking and volunteering with the Lambertville-New Hope Ambulance and Rescue Squad in their free time.

 Training Team